TIPS FOR OFFSHORE FLY FISHING

 1. Fish wrecks and underwater structure - Fish love any structure they can find.
 Any good captain will know the wrecks and locations where fish commonly hold.
 It's very common to pull up to a wreck and find that their are fish all around the boat in a short amount of time.
 Fish see the boat and get curious which will draw them near.

 2. Use live bait and chum - Some purists don't like the use of chum or bait to bring the fish in.
-I think why waste time making your fishing harder than it needs to be.
-Chum will bring the fish to the boat and live bait (tossed off the boat one at a time) will tease the fish into casting distance.
+I understand this line of thinking but I have found chum to be effective at times.
+Chum will bring the fish to the boat and into casting distance.

 3. Trolling works (bait and switch technique) - Trolling usually involves conventional rods with hookless lures to bring the fish to the boat close enough so you can cast your fly and hook the fish.
 This is a common technique for billfish or marlin.